terryhyuk/HanGang_Mate/README.md

 ## Database

 ### MySQL EER Diagram
-_Only the EER diagram is provided; actual database dump is not included._
+_Only the ERD is provided; actual database dump is not included._

 ![MySQL EER Diagram](image/MySQL_ERD.png)